 Scully: Then we believe the same thing.

 An episode of Red Dwarf features the eponymous Inquisitor, a droid which, after concluding there was no God, appointed himself judge over mortals, killing people to free up lives he feels could be better allocated to those who weren't born.
 Interestingly, the Inquisitor's 'duty' is based on the notion that life is extremely precious, a common belief in many real atheists.
-This would make him a Well Intentioned Hollywood Atheist.
+This would make him a Well-Intentioned Hollywood Atheist.

 In Father Ted, Father Dougal McGuire is shown in a number of episodes to have no belief in God or any other aspect of the Catholic faith.
-At one point he discusses the matter with a bishop having a crisis of faith, who ends up resigning his post and becomes a hippie.
+At one point he discusses the matter with a bishop having a crisis of faith, who ends up resigning his post and becoming a hippie.
 Of course, he wasn't trying to encourage him to leave the clergy.
 But this is Dougal we're talking about.

 Ted: Dougal, how exactly did you become a priest?
 Was it a "collect 10 crisp packets and become a priest" promotion?